Funerals in the parish of St Cuthbert’s Ormesby

 A funeral is used to mark the end of a person’s life here on earth.
 Family and friends come together to express grief, give thanks for the life lived and commend the person into God’s keeping.
-These can be a small, quiet ceremony or a large occasion in a packed church or the crematorium.
+These can be a small, intimate ceremony or a large occasion in the church or a crematorium.

-Everyone is entitled to a funeral (or to have their ashes buried) in their local parish churchyard by their local parish priest regardless of whether they attended church or not.
-Speak to our Vicar (the Revd Jennifer Croft) for more information.
-Our churchyard has been closed, but the Local Authority will provide alternative places of burial and the Vicar can carry out the service there instead of the church or crematorium.
+Everyone is entitled to a funeral in their local parish church by their Vicar regardless of whether they attended church or not.
+Unfortunately, our churchyard has been declared closed by the local authorities, but can provide alternative places of burial and your funeral director will advise you.